JordanDanielWest/Sudden-Network-Slowdown/README.md

 ### 1. Searched the `DeviceNetworkEvents` Table

-I started by searching for failed connection attempts in DeviceNetworkEvents table and discovered 23 failed connections on endpoint “edr-machine”
+I started by searching for failed connection attempts in DeviceNetworkEvents table and discovered 23 failed connections on endpoint `edr-machine`.

 **Query used to locate events:**